wp-plugins/woocommerce-dynamic-gallery/readme.txt

 Users see Product variation images in gallery as they select options.
 Variation Product Images auto show in gallery as user selects variations, including caption text.
 * Meet all customers needs and sell more - works beautifully on PCs, laptops, tablets and mobiles.
 * Fully Responsive Gallery option.
 Set gallery wide to % and it becomes fully responsive image product gallery including the image zoom pop up.
-* Choice of 3 different pop-up tools - PrettyPhoto (default), Fancybox and Lightbox.
 * Option to not show thumbnails (if thumbnails are activated) when only 1 image is shown in the gallery, example for a variation.
 * Option to set so that whenever a single image is selected in the Gallery the image transition settings don't apply.
 * Global options to Activate and Deactivate the Dynamic gallery and the Variation Images feature on all product pages from the admin panel.